Our guide to

 We’re stoked you’re keen on mountain climbing Africa.
 There are certainly huge rewards for those that take on the challenge.
 There are a number of ranges you can explore.
 Whether the rooftop of Africa summons or the off the beaten track Nyiragongo Volcano in the DRC we can get you there.

-What you need to do is ensure you have a good level of fitness, sensible approach to altitude and a commitment to making it to the top.
+What you need for mountain climbing in Africa is to ensure you have a good level of fitness, sensible approach to altitude and a commitment to making it to the top.